Pamela Douglas: Storylines

 Pam returned to Forrester Creations with Stephanie and found an anti-Logan ally in Steffy Forrester.
-Together, they sabotaged Hope Logan's Hope For the Future showing, rigging the sign to read "HO" For the Future.
+Pam sabotaged Hope Logan's Hope For the Future showing, rigging the sign to read "HO" For the Future, for which Steffy was blamed and wrongly fired.
 Donna's father, Stephen Logan, blamed Stephanie for her inadvertent part in the drowning death of his wife, Beth Logan, so Stephen romanced and deflowered the naïve Pamela, convincing her to stop taking her bipolar medication.
 Stephanie objected to Pam dating Stephen and dragged Pam to the Big Bear cabin.
 Stephen arrived and put a gun in Pam's hand, reminding Pam how much she resented Stephanie.
 Pam nearly shot Stephanie, but backed off, apologizing to Stephen for trying to kill Donna at that very cabin and asking Stephanie what "those poor Logan girls" had ever done to deserve Stephanie's hatred.
 Stephanie got the gun from Pame and shot Stephen, who later insisted his feelings for Pam were real.
 Pam and Stephen were soon engaged, and even made wedding plans.

 Months later, Stephen inexplicably ditched Pame and ran off to Texas.
 Pamela cited Stephanie's lack of support, but the same day, Pam surprised Jackie's son, Nick Marone, in the Jackie M steam room.
 With Jackie M in financial trouble, Jackie convinced Pam to steal Forrester designs, promising Nick would return the favor with romance.
 Nick grimaced at first, but developed a genuine bond with Pam.
 After the Forresters saw their designs on Jackie M's runway and blamed Beverly, a new intern, Pam wanted to turn herself in.

 Pam put itching powder in Donna's nightie when Nick showed an interest in Donna.
 Pam roped Nick into appearing on Let's Make A Deal, and when Donna saw them together on the show, she realized Pamela had stolen the designs and went straight to Stephanie.
 Pam confessed and was fired from her receptionist job.
 But after Stephanie forgave Pam and rehired her at the same time Brooke hired Donna for the position, Pam and Donna were forced to share receptionist duties, and a desk.

 Pam flirts with the security guard of Forrester Creations Charlie Webber, later entering a romantic relationship and they are still together.
 In 2018, Pam and Charlie get engaged.

+Reception

+In 2022, Charlie Mason from Soaps She Knows placed Pam at #25 on his ranked list of The Bold and the Beautiful’s Best of the Best Characters Ever, commenting "We’d say that Alley Mills’ off-kilter alter ego was the antithesis of her ball-busting older sibling... except for the fact that, sans her meds, Eric’s sweet-hearted sister-in-law was the sorta nutso from whom you’d be reluctant to accept so much as a lemon bar."